-Niggling build characteristics aside, the OM-10 is pretty nice when shooting.
-The camera latently operates in an aperture priority auto exposure capacity, with the photographer setting the desired aperture (depth of field) and the camera handling the business of selecting a proper shutter speed.
+Lackluster build aside, the OM-10 is pretty nice when shooting.
+The camera latently operates in aperture-priority auto-exposure mode, with the photographer setting the desired aperture (depth of field) and the camera handling the business of selecting a proper shutter speed.
 Shooting in “Auto” mode, it’s very difficult to get badly exposed shots, but exposure is center-weighted, so situations with extreme contrasts in light value may create some issues.
 For this, the camera is equipped with selectable exposure compensation of +/- 2.
 ASA/ISO speeds range from 25-1600, covering everything the average shooter could ever dream of using.
 One thing to remember is that the shutter is extremely loud.
 Street shooting will attract attention, so choose subjects with caution.

 For those who must have “Manual” mode, the engineers at Olympus had a solution.
 A socket on the front of the OM-10 exists to accept a manual adapter.
 By switching the mode dial to “Manual Adapter” and inserting the device, the photographer has access to full control of not only aperture, but also shutter speeds from 1 sec. to 1/1000th of a second.
 The same mode selector also features a setting for Bulb mode, for long-exposure photography.
 By using the manual adapter, the OM-10 creeps closer to its more professional-grade siblings, and can essentially handle everything an advanced amateur can muster.
 Unfortunately, the adapter is located in a cumbersome spot, so using it is a bit of a chore.
 It also feels entirely too “plasticy” for my taste.